ggorman/Introduction-to-programming-for-geoscientists/_posts/2016-10-13-Introduction.markdown

 ## Why Python?
 Why not [insert whatever language] instead?

 Python is a modern, general-purpose, high-level programming language.
 It is widely used in science and engineering and overall has a significant share of the programming market share (see [TIOBE](http://www.tiobe.com/index.php/content/paperinfo/tpci/index.html)).
 It is also one of the [most popular introductary teaching languages](http://cacm.acm.org/blogs/blog-cacm/176450-python-is-now-the-most-popular-introductory-teaching-language-at-top-us-universities/fulltext).
-It's advantages are:
+Its advantages are:

 * Simplicity: It is easy to read and easy to learn.
 * Expressive: Fewer lines of code, fewer bugs and easy to maintain.